lwfinger/rtl8xxxu/README.md

 The following chips are also supported.

-RTL8191CU / RTL8192CU / RTL8192EU / RTL8723AU / RTL8723BU
+RTL8723AU / RTL8723BU

 RTL8188CU / RTL8188EU / RTL8188FU / RTL8188RU

+RTL8191CU / RTL8192CU / RTL8192EU / RTL8192FU

 ### How To Use

 1. Install gcc, make, linux-headers and other packages required to build this driver

+2. If your usb wifi dongle uses RTL8188GU or RTL8192FU chip,

-2. Change the wifi dongle to "Wifi Mode" by using "usb_modeswitch" or "eject" commands
+   switch it to "Wifi Mode" first by using the "usb_modeswitch" or "eject" command.

 3. Build and install the driver